ashoks773/SpatialTranscriptomicsWorkflow/README.md

 # Spatial Transcriptomics Data Analysis Tutorial

 **Spatial Transcriptomics Data Analysis Tutorial** provides a step-by-step guide to analyzing publicly available spatial transcriptomics datasets.
 This tutorial uses **Hepatocellular carcinoma (HCC) resection specimens** (Zhang et. al. 2023) and demonstrates how to load, preprocess, normalize, and visualize the data.
-The detailed tutorial from start to end is provided in notebook named `st_tutorial_AKS.ipynb`, and all data and outputs are stored in the `data` folder.
+The detailed tutorial from start to end is provided in notebook named `ST_Complete_Tutorial_AKS.ipynb`, and all data and outputs are stored in the `data` folder.
 Addtional notebooks:
 - `Exercise_CellTypeAnnotation_AKS.ipynb` for detailed Cell Type Annotations
 - `Exercise_Clustering_AKS.ipynb` for detailed Clustering analysis